C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

      - Signal that should be filtered
    * - clockDomain
      - ClockDomain
-     - ClockDomain which will use the filtred value
+     - ClockDomain which will use the filtered value
    * - inputPolarity
      - Polarity
      - HIGH/LOW (default=HIGH)